TheGrizzlyDev/bazelings/exercises/00_basics/00_intro/README.md

+---
+target: //exercises:00_intro_test
+---
 # 00 - Intro

 ## Running lessons

-Each lesson is an individual bazel test.
-You can execute them by running `bazel test //exercises:<lesson_name>_test`.
+Each lesson is an individual Bazel test.
+You can execute them by running `bazel test <target_value>`.
+The `<target_value>` for each lesson's test is provided in the metadata block at the top of this README.
+For this lesson, the target is `//exercises:00_intro_test`.

 Let's try that by running this lesson:

 ```
 bazel test //exercises:00_intro_test